 In this huge universe, the Earth is not even the size of a page of a book.
 And yet the earth is home to millions and billions of living organisms apart from humans.
 But it is not just humans or animals that inhabit the world.
-There are so many geographical features in the Earth that one cannot even imagine.
-A planet that is home to so many living beings had to be categorised in some way or the other- geographically, culturally etc. And that is where the role of continents come into play.
+There are so many geographical features on the Earth that one cannot even imagine.
+A planet that is home to so many living beings had to be categorized in some way or the other- geographically, culturally etc. And that is where the role of continents come into play.

 What is a Continent?

 In simple terms, a continent is a collection of different land masses that the Earth’s surface is made up of.
 There are seven different continents that the world is made up of.
 Each continent is different from each other in terms of geographical features, people and what not.
 There are seven continents and five oceans that form the base of the Earth.
 But this is not how the Earth always looked.
-Millions and millions years ago, the Earth comprised of only one super continent and one large ocean.
+Millions and millions of years ago, the Earth comprised of only one supercontinent and one large ocean.

 Climatic changes over the years led it to break into seven different continents and five oceans.
 And this is how the Earth looks now, with each continent in its own place.
-Even today these continents do not stand at one place.
+Even today these continents do not stand in one place.
 They are constantly changing positions, owing to the change in the oceans.
 And a few million years later, there will pop up new continents again.
 These continents are nothing but hard masses of land that make up the Earth.
 Each continent is made up of several countries, all different from each other.
 Now, summing up each continent in a few words is not possible.
 It is amusing how starkly different they are from each other.